joshwe7/joshwe7/README.md

 ## 🙋🏻‍♂️ About Me
 🌱 I’m currently diving deep into C# and Unity, enhancing my skills in game development.

-💼 I work in FiveM as a fluent full stack developer, specializing in UI design and development.
+💼 Currently progressing in FiveM as a fluent full stack developer, specializing in UI design and development.

 📫 Find me @ https://discord.gg/devlab